anjali252013/sales-data-analysis/README.md

 ## Question

--What is the total sales revenue and total number of orders?
+- What is the total sales revenue and total number of orders?

--Which occasions contribute most to sales?
+- Which occasions contribute most to sales?

--Which product categories perform best?
+- Which product categories perform best?

--Which month or day has the highest sales volume?
+- Which month or day has the highest sales volume?

--What is the average order delivery time?
+- What is the average order delivery time?

--Which cities generate the highest number of orders?
+- Which cities generate the highest number of orders?

--What is the average amount spent per customer?
+- What is the average amount spent per customer?

 -Dashboard Interaction <a href="https://github.com/anjali252013/sales-data-analysis/blob/main/Screenshot%20DASHBOARD.png">view Dashboard</a>